Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

         make -j4
         sudo make install

-* By default obs installs libraries in /usr/local/lib.
+* By default OBS installs libraries in /usr/local/lib.
 To make sure that the loader can find them there, create a file /etc/ld.so.conf.d/local.conf with the single line

         /usr/local/lib